Stanisław Gawłowski

 Stanisław Gawłowski (born 27 November 1968 in Rozyna, near Brzeg) is a Polish politician.

 Biography

 He was elected to the Sejm on 25 September 2005, getting 7879 votes in 40 Koszalin district as a candidate from the Civic Platform list.
 In 2019 he was elected to the Senate as an independent candidate.
+He was reelected in 2023 as a candidate of the Civic Coalition.

 He has been accused of corruption.
+On 31 July 2025, he was sentenced to 5 years in prison, a fine and a ban on holding management positions in state and local government institutions for 10 years.